-- Kefir cheese is make from curdled milk kefir.
+- Kefir cheese is made from curdled milk kefir.

 Basic Curded Cheeses

 Curding cheese with either a mesophilic culture or rennet adds an additional step to the cheesemaking process.
-Here are three cheeses that can be made without any special equipment.
-It only requires heating the milk in a pot on the stove then draining the whey after the curds have set.
+Here are three kinds of cheese that can be made without any special equipment.
+They only involve two steps: heating the milk in a pot on the stove, then draining the whey after the curds have set.

 - Cream cheese is made from milk and cream that has been set with rennet.

-- Chevre is variation of cream cheese made from goat milk.
+- Chevre is a variation of cream cheese made from goat milk.

-- Cottage cheese is curded by buttermilk, and then heated to firm up the curds.
+- Cottage cheese is curded with buttermilk and then heated to firm up the curds.

 Simple Cooked Curd Cheese

-Many cheeses involve cooking the curd to firm up the curd and remove some of the lactose.
-Here are two simple cooked cheese, that are both stored in brine, which makes them easy and reliable.
+Many kinds of cheese involve cooking the curd to firm up the curd and remove more lactose.
+Here are two simple cooked cheeses, that are both stored in brine, which makes them easy and reliable.
 Feta is so easy that I usually make it a few times a year!